List of Jefferson Starship members: History

 In January 1992, Kantner reformed Jefferson Starship with former KBC Band bandmates Mark "Slick" Aguilar (lead guitar) and Tim Gorman (keyboards, vocals), former Jefferson Airplane bandmate Jack Casady (bass) and Jefferson Starship bandmate Creach, and new members Darby Gould (vocals) and Prairie Prince (drums).
 Diana Mangano joined the following October and initially shared vocal duties, before becoming an official member of the band when Gould departed in 1995.
 Balin also rejoined the band in 1993.
 Creach died on February 22, 1994.
 Kaukonen returned briefly in 1994, and Gorman left around the same time; he was replaced first by Barry Flast, then by Gary Cambra, and finally by Terry "T" Lavitz.
 Chris Smith took over on keyboards in 1998.
 Casady left in 2000 and was replaced until 2004 by Tom Lilly.

 Jefferson Starship returned with new studio album Jefferson's Tree of Liberty in 2008, which was the first by the band to feature vocalist Cathy Richardson, who had recently replaced Mangano, and the first since 1984's Nuclear Furniture to feature returning frontman Freiberg, who replaced Balin.
 Baldwin returned to the band after the album's release, replacing the departing Prince.
 In September 2012, Jude Gold took over from Aguilar who was forced to cease activity with the band after being diagnosed with hepatitis C. Richardson briefly left in November 2015, with Rachel Rose taking her place, before returning in March the following year.
 On January 28, 2016, Kantner, the only constant member of Jefferson Airplane and Jefferson Starship, died of multiple organ failure and septic shock following a heart attack a few days earlier.
-Since 2016, the lineup consists of Freiberg (vocals and rhythm guitar), Donny Baldwin (drums and backing vocals), Chris Smith (bass and keyboards), Cathy Richardson (vocals and guitar), and Jude Gold (lead guitar and backing vocals).
+Since 2016, the lineup consists of Freiberg (vocals and acoustic guitar), Donny Baldwin (drums and backing vocals), Chris Smith (keyboards and bass), Cathy Richardson (vocals and rhythm guitar), and Jude Gold (lead guitar and backing vocals).